-Our United Methodist process of matching pastors and congregations is a "send" process, whereby pastors are sent (appointed) to a congregation by the Bishop and Cabinet (the District Superintendents).
+Our United Methodist process of matching pastors and congregations is a "send" process, whereby pastors are sent (appointed) to a congregation by the Bishop and Cabinet (the Conference Superintendents).
 Some other denominations have a "call" system, whereby a local congregation "calls" or hires their pastor.
 All systems of matching pastors and congregations have their strengths and weaknesses.
 Our appointment process usually includes the following strengths:

 - the appointment of pastors and churches is based upon the missional needs of the church, not a process of hiring pastors who suit the preferences of the local church leadership

 - every church is appointed a pastor and every pastor is appointed to a church

 - the Bishop/Cabinet serve as the "search committee" to find the right pastor/congregation match